AliffRazif/recipi/README.md

 ## Notes For the Future
 * Make the app more personalized to the user, maybe add a feature where they can favorite their most liked recipes.
-* Pull recipes from online maybe using API.
+* Pull recipes from online maybe using an API.

 ## App Link
 https://recipi-react.onrender.com